by Chris Wayan, 2007-2015

 Cracked pyramids in Boösaule Mts, near Pele

-Danube Planum, the cracked plateau around the vent of Pele
+Danube Planum, cracked plateau around Pele's vent

 Cluster of quite Earthlike volcanic cones near Atar Patera northeast of Loki; click to enlarge.

 S-curve near Galai Patera (brown gourd shape, lower